Top 10 Raw Feeding Rules

 8. Clean up!

 Nature always intended dogs to eat raw, hence their bodies are biologically adept to process a raw food diet, along with the naturally occurring bacteria.
 The highly acidic pH of their stomach and accompanying short digestive tract assists passing of pathogens, without any health concerns.
 However, to be safe please ensure proper storage and handling methods are followed to avoid development of harmful bacteria.
+Always feed fresh and handle raw food with care.
 Clean up after preparing your pets raw meal and thoroughly wash your hands.

 9. All natural, human grade, locally made and sourced

-No artificial colours or flavours, no preservatives, no fillers, no chemicals, no irradiation of ingredients, no cooking, no synthetic vitamins, minerals or additives, no high pressure pasteurization and no ultra-high temperature processing.
+No artificial colours or flavours, no preservatives, no fillers, no chemicals, no irradiation of ingredients, no cooking, no synthetic vitamins, minerals or additives, no high pressure pasteurisation and no ultra-high temperature processing.

 Ingredients from the human supply chain are much more rigorously regulated than “pet food”.
-Always look for human grade ingredients and a processing facility that meets the same standards required for human-consumption meat manufacturing.
+Always look for ingredients sourced through the human supply chain and a processing facility that meets the same standards required for human-consumption meat manufacturing.

 Not only is it great to be supporting your local farmers, local ingredients allow the company to tell owners that it knows entirely where each ingredient comes from and can ensure its quality and safety.